sharwell/developer.rackspace.com/src/docs/cloud-servers/getting-started/index.rst

 .. include:: samples/create_server.rst

 This is an asynchronous operation, meaning that it will _not_ block your request while the build process runs.
-It will provision your VM behind the scenes, allowing you to optionally query its status.
+It will provision your VM behind the scenes.
-Once the build reaches a ``COMPLETE`` state, it will be available for you to use.
+When the build completes, it places your server in an ``ACTIVE`` state.
+At this point, the server is available for you to use.

 Some SDKs allow you to check on the status of the build: